Read a Letter from our Senior Pastor

 As we enter the sanctuary on Sunday mornings at FBC Lawrence, we remember that we are entering into the holy presence of the majestic God who is the focus and recipient of our worship.

 During the school year, we have two traditional worship services, one at 8:30 a.m. and one at 10:45 a.m. with Sunday School and coffee and fellowship time in between.
 The early service is less formal yet still includes key elements of the worship experience.
-In the summertime, we typically move to one combined service, usually at 9:00 a.m., with Sunday School following at 10:15 a.m.
+Summer schedule: In the summertime, we typically move to one combined service, usually at 9:00 a.m., with Sunday School following at 10:15 a.m.
+Holidays: On the Sundays that follow Christmas Day and New Year’s Eve, or are on Memorial Day weekend or Labor Day weekend, we have Sunday school at 9:30 a.m. followed by one service at 10:45 a.m.

 A typical Sunday morning service at FBC Lawrence includes a musical prelude and postlude, lighting of the Christ candle, Call to Worship, Passing of the Peace, Scripture readings, Unison Confession of Sin, Discipline of Silence, Assurance of Pardon, Morning Prayer and Lord’s Prayer, Moment for Mission, Sentences of Stewardship, Giving of our Offerings, Doxology and Prayer of Thanksgiving, Sermon, and Life of the Church.